 Justice on Tap is Going Virtual

 All are welcome to join us for this gathering - please RSVP so we can send out the Zoom link before the meeting.
 For those of you who are 21+ please feel free to BYO adult beverage to the Zoom and we will channel our inner Loft vibes!
-RSVP on LEO.
+RSVP links coming soon!

 - Service Opportunities on LEO Powered By GivePulse